Vishalspl-0903/PRODIGY_DS_01/README.md

 ## Files in this Repository

-- `ipl_analysis.py`: Python script that performs the analysis and generates visualizations.
+- `Task_1.py`: Python script that performs the analysis and generates visualizations.
+- `datasets.zip`: Compressed ZIP file containing the datasets.

 ## Datasets

-Due to GitHub's file size limitations, the datasets are hosted externally.
-You can download them using the following links:

-- [matches.csv](https://drive.google.com/uc?export=download&id=1LKGFzEz7IszlX4Agl5xblEEX7YyktALP): Dataset containing information about IPL matches.
-- [deliveries.csv](https://drive.google.com/uc?export=download&id=1ZsxJl0QZfghKB7GxIEXnIYTHSmA7_MWQ): Dataset containing information about deliveries in IPL matches.
+The datasets are provided as a compressed ZIP file.
+It can downloaded using the zip file provided.

 ## Getting Started